Lucas-Palomo/rango-event-caller/README.md

 # Event Caller

-## A Typescript library for invoking functions of a class
+## A Typescript library for dynamically invoking the functions of a class

 ---

 ### What's the Event Caller ?

-It is a class that allows the invocation of functions from another class via the command line.
+It is a class that allows the invocation of functions from another class via the command line, it also works in browsers.

 ### How  to use the Event Caller ?

-#### Basics
+#### Basic Concepts

 ##### First Example